jglazar/notes/coding_interview/ctci_algorithms.md

   * "list the first n"

 ❌ Can be very space inefficient -- at least O(depth)
-  * Consider implementing it iteratively instead, discussing tradeoffs
+  * Consider implementing it iteratively (using a stack) instead, discussing tradeoffs
+  * Recursive depth limit in Python is 1000

 Bottom-up: build solution up from simple case